BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-16-kubecon-2018-copenhaguen-global-review.md

 First of all "Cloud native" seems to be *the* buzzword of the year.
 Not just *cloud* anymore, but *cloud native*!
 What does it mean?
 Instead of just deploying your application to the cloud, it should fully *use the cloud*.

 Then, Kubernetes.
 It is a mature solution in itself.
 There doesn't seem to be any doubt left about that.
+If this is the case with kubernetes, the majority of the ecosystem around it is not mature, and that's a bit of a problem.
+We saw a lot of tools and some that was presented during talks are still WIP and some demos completly failed.
+If you're in the Kubernetes wave, please take care of tools you choose, and don't loose yourself adopting a fancy/non-working tool that will drop down your infrastructure.
+Continue to master what you do without being trapped by the hype brought by certain solutions.

 Deployment, CI and CD.
 Well, not so much.
-There are a few projects out there and several different approaches (`kubectl apply`, a bit of Jenkins around it, deployments from inside the cluster, ...), but not one thing that everyone is doing/using.
+There are a few projects out there and several different approaches (`kubectl apply`, a bit of Jenkins around it, deployments from inside the cluster, several black boxes like CodeFresh ...), but not one thing that everyone is doing/using.

 For monitoring, use Prometheus.
 It's pretty much what everyone is using.